mbajdman/Data-Science-Portfolio/README.md

 File: Revolut_User_Fraud_Detection.ipynb

 Overview:
-Detection of fraudulent user, where an account can be determined as fraudulent due to the primary reasons as account takeovers by hackers and payment fraud.
+Detection of fraudulent users, where an account can be determined as fraudulent due to the primary reasons as account takeovers by hackers and payment fraud.

 Key Features:
 - Data exploration and analysis of Revolut user and transaction data, including examining missingness, data types, and target variable distribution.